jackmorrison/Google-Location-History/README.md

 # Places I've Visited Interactive World Map

-This project involves creating a world map to display the places that I have visited in a different way to sticking pins onto a map.
+This project involves creating a world map to display everywhere that I have visited in a different way to sticking pins onto a map.

 The project is based on Geoff Boeing's blog post [here](https://geoffboeing.com/2016/06/mapping-everywhere-ever-been/) and GitHub repo [here](https://geoffboeing.com/2016/06/mapping-everywhere-ever-been/).